stealthcopter/framework-macropad-python/readme.md

 This means that we can have an arbitrary number of layers defined, pretty neat.

+## Weird stuff

+- The firmware is compiled with 9.x but the adafruit libraries 9.x versions would not work on the device, complained about verison mismatch, where as the 8.x versions worked.
+Assume this is because it must be based off some janky alpha 9 pre-release?

 ## TODO

 - **USB Communication**: The serial stuff works fine and REPL (interactive shell) is good but the firmware doesn't allow for use of this connection and a USB data connection at the same time.
 This feature seems to be something you can enable using some flags, but I've not managed to get it working yet.
+- **Rebase and rebuild firmware**: Should probably take the minor changes in the PR and my fixes and rebase to the latest circuit python, might fix the weridness with library versions

 # Contributing